gradle/gradle/design-docs/incremental-build.md

 - Collect time to perform up-to-date checks for 100 outputs at
    - 1MB, 10MB, 50MB, 100MB outputs (smaller if impractical)

+### Result

+- It depends on the heap size.
+With 10000 tasks of 10000 input files, it runs out of memory with a 4GB max heap size.
+- With 1GB heap, 1000 tasks with 1000 input files is successful (total of 1 million inputs), but 1000 tasks with 2000 input files fails.
+Because of task execution history, the file hashes from the previous build are kept in memory.
+There was about 2.5 million FileHashSnapshot instances in memory when the OOM occured.

 ## Story: Update performance generator to create representative Java project